 Many people encounter these ideas in the form of a piece of widely circulated internet junk mail that begins with the somewhat hysterical announcement, “75% of Americans are chronically dehydrated!”
 There is no evidence of any such thing — it’s just fear mongering.
 Snopes.com, a website devoted to debunking netlore and urban legends, dismisses this one as having no basis in fact.2

 Nutrition and medical experts invariably contradict the evangelical/paranoid form of the 8×8 claim.
-They dispassionately dismiss the idea that a small difference in our water intake has great importance, and offer clear scientific rationales for their skepticism (but still no evidence, unfortunately).
-The best of all the popular skeptical articles I found on the subject — “Hard to Swallow,”3 by Benedict Carey of the Los Angeles Times — has been widely reprinted.
+They dispassionately dismiss the idea that a small difference in our water intake has great importance, and offer clear scientific rationales for their skepticism (but still no direct evidence, unfortunately).
+Minor related myths are easy enough to debunk — “coffee dehydrates you,” for instance, is totally false.3 The best of all the popular skeptical articles I found on the subject — “Hard to Swallow,”4 by Benedict Carey of the Los Angeles Times — has been widely reprinted.
 Unfortunately, it relies only on expert opinion, not on evidence, which does not exist.

 Q: Did you ever find out how the 8 X 8 advice started?

 A: No. But what makes most sense to me is that as far back as the 1940s, the Food and Nutrition Board of the Institute of Medicine made recommendations on dietary intakes of nutrients, and one of them is water.